 I believe that by making these few simple adjustments, Bose could take what is already a terrific presentation and make it even more so.

-If you would like to help support the incredible work that Bose and Parikrma are doing, you can do so here.
+If you would like to learn more about Parikrma, you can do so here.